 Feng D, Ohlsson L, Duan RD.
 Curcumin inhibits cholesterol uptake in Caco-2 cells by down-regulation of NPC1L1 expression.
 Lipids Health Dis.
 2010 Apr 19;9:40.

 Shin SK, Ha TY, McGregor RA, Choi MS. Long-term curcumin administration protects against atherosclerosis via hepatic regulation of lipoprotein cholesterol metabolism.
 Mol Nutr Food Res.
 2011 Dec;55(12):1829-40.

-Originally posted in 2012, this blog has been updated.
+Originally posted in 2012, this post is regularly updated.